 People who enjoy your writing style and content will always find you and come back for more.

 You could have a blog for anything and people will find you as long as your writing is relatable.
 Which means, you need to have a good grasp on what you’re writing about.
 Better yet, be passionate about the topics you’re writing about and stay consistent to your style.
 The easiest way to be consistent is to simply be yourself.
-It’s hard work trying to be anyone but yourself and the worse part is people can always tell when you’re not being authentic.

 By the way, if you want to lose readers fast, then not being authentic is the surest way to achieve this.